esponges/blog/spam-bot-filter.md

     .then(() => console.log('messages marked as read', readIds)) .catch(() => {
       // throw
-      throw new Error('error marking messages as read');
+      throw new Error('error marking messages as read with ids', readIds);
     });
 }